Passing your Driving Test (PDA)

 - Failing to look left at T junctions (both on the road and in car parks) – a really common one!

-- Changing lanes (or “straight-lining”) in a two lane roundabout
+- Changing or cutting across lanes in a two lane roundabout

 - Changing lanes during a turn at traffic lights when there are two lanes marked for turning right or left